EU's Michel tries to bring 'frugals' on board with COVID recovery scheme | Law-Order

 European Council President Charles Michel is due to propose a smaller 2021-27 EU budget than previously envisaged, officials said on Friday, in a bid to make the bloc's mass economic stimulus more palatable to thrifty northern member states.
 With the EU economy headed for its worst recession, the bloc is haggling over how to finance recovery from the coronavirus pandemic with the frugal, wealthy north facing off against the high-debt southern countries hit harder by COVID-19.

-Their chairman Michel is due at 0900 GMT on Friday to lay out his compromise plan and two officials familiar with the proposal said he would lower the size of the budget to try bring the frugals onboard.
+Their chairman, Michel, is due at 0900 GMT on Friday to lay out his compromise plan.
+Two officials familiar with the proposal said he would lower the size of the budget to try and bring the 'frugals' on board.
+The COVID-19 pandemic is the latest big challenge for the 27-nation EU after it struggled with a debt crisis a decade ago, a migration crisis and then the trauma of Brexit.

+Some leaders have even framed it as existential for the bloc, saying the EU cannot be seen to fail this time as eurosceptic feeling mounts in countries like Italy.
+The proposal for the seven-year budget that Michel presents is known in Brussels jargon as the "negotiating box", a complex set of numbers covering spending on areas from support for agriculture to regional development, research and scholarships.

+This is the starting point for negotiations the EU leaders face when they meet on July 17-18.
+EU summits that involve money are always the most fraught, and sometimes haggling goes into an extra day or two, which is why leaders often pack for "a four shirter" trip to Brussels.

 - READ MORE ON: